thomasreynolds4881/ourdailydrink/README.md

-### Cocktail of the Day
+## Cocktail of the Day

-This app is a WIP and will generate a different cocktail every day.
-In it's current state, the app only operates via client-side and will just generate a random cocktail every time the website is accessed.
+This is a website that generates a new cocktail every day!
+The refresh happens at 12 am EST.

-This API is very convenient ... https://www.thecocktaildb.com/
+I used this very convenient API ... https://www.thecocktaildb.com/

+### Stack
+React and JS connecting to a MongoDB Atlas database endpoint.
+The database is populated by a random cocktail from the cocktaildb once a day via an EC2 server.